microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

 ![Microsoft and FHIR](/assets/images/msft-fhir.png)

 ### Introduction
-The Secure FHIR Gateway and Proxy is an Azure Function-based solution that:
- + Acts as an intelligent and secure gateway to FHIR Servers
- + Allows multi-tenant access and purpose-driven security policies for specialized access to a common FHIR Server
- + Provides a consolidated approach to pre- and post- processing of FHIR Server Calls to support various access/result filtering or actions</br>
- + Is integrated with Azure Active Directory for authentication and to provide Role Based Access Control</br>
- + Acts as a FHIR-specific reverse proxy rewriting responses and brokering requests to FHIR Servers</br>
+The Secure FHIR Gateway and Proxy is an Azure Function-based solution that provides critical support for [Azure FHIR Server](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/) instances (FHIR Servers).
+The proxy acts as an intelligent and secure gateway to FHIR Servers, allowing multi-tenant access and purpose-driven security policies for specialized access to a common FHIR Server.
+The proxy also provides a consolidated approach to pre- and post- processing of FHIR Server Calls to support various access/result filtering and other actions.
+The proxy is integrated with Azure Active Directory for authentication and to provide Role Based Access Control.
+In addition, it acts as a FHIR-specific reverse proxy—rewriting responses and brokering requests to FHIR Servers.

 # FHIR Proxy Install Documentation